Subcribe

 From the castle heights at the Port of Dover you can see England and the continent!

 Now, let’s shoot back to the present!
-Mary, our history-loving guide, has decided to follow some of the original stops of the old “Grand Tour” but with a decidedly modern twist.
-She began her exploration deep in the Swiss Alps.
-In a nod to the 19th century, Mary explored this magical place via the Bernina Express, a remarkable train route that begins in either Chur or St. Moritz, and then chugs along over 55 viaducts, through 39 tunnels, and by countless scenes of natural wonder and small village charm.
-For Mary, the views out the enormous windows of the train were unforgettable, especially when they reached 2328 meters in altitude.
+I decided to follow some of the original stops of the old “Grand Tour” but with a decidedly modern twist.
+I began my exploration deep in the Swiss Alps.
+In the 18th century, grand tourists crossed the Alps on foot, risking bad weather, freezing temperatures and wolves.
+If you can believe it, some tourists even paid a local to carry them over the mountains!
+Of course, this is something of the past.
+Instead, I chose to make a nod to the 19th century, and I explored this magical place via the Bernina Express, a remarkable train route that begins in either Chur or St. Moritz and then chugs along over 55 viaducts through 39 tunnels and by countless scenes of natural wonder and small village charm.
+For me, the views out the enormous windows of the train were unforgettable, especially when they reached 2328 meters in altitude.

 Seek thrills on rails and stunning views on train rides in the Swiss Alps